GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 We have made some enhancements to our FormSG to better integrate with Jira.
 As part of the SGTS ITSM Jira Tool, TechPass will now be using the new FormSG.

-In addition, we have also changed the URL for accessing our technical support for SEED from https://go.gov.sg/techpass-sr to https://go.gov.sg/seed-techpass-support.
+In addition, we have also changed the URL for accessing our technical support for TechPass and SEED from https://go.gov.sg/techpass-sr to https://go.gov.sg/seed-techpass-support.

 </details>